BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Applications to parabolic PDEs

-As pointed out in Proposition \ref{aperitif}, in the special case where the generator is of the form $H(y,z):= |z|^2/y$ existence and uniqueness can be obtained under weaker conditions.
-In the same vein, PDEs with nonlinearity of the form $|\nabla v|^2/v$ can be treated with more general assumptions.
+As pointed out in Proposition \ref{aperitif}, in the special case where the generator is of the form $H(y,z):= \theta |z|^2/y$ (with $\theta=\pm1$), existence and uniqueness can be obtained under even weaker conditions than those given in Theorem \ref{viscosity}.
+In the same vein, PDEs with nonlinearity of the form $\theta|\nabla v|^2/v$ can be treated with more general assumptions.
 Since such equations are of particular interest in applications (see e.g. \cite{Dall-Lui-Pet}), we dedicate this subsection to their analysis.
-Thus, we consider the equation
+Thus, for $\theta=\pm1$, consider the PDE

 The following notions are well-known, they are recalled here for the reader's convenience.

 \begin{definition} The SDE \eqref{eq:sde} admits a weak solution $(\bar X, \bar W)$ if there is a filtered probability space $(\bar \Omega,\bar{\cal F}, (\bar{\cal F}_t)_{t\in [0,T]}, \bar\P)$ on which $\bar W$ is an adapted Brownian motion and $\bar X$ is adapted and such that $(\bar X,\bar W)$ satisfies \eqref{eq:sde}.